-The DSL may seek advice or guidance from their Area Education Safeguarding Advisor from the Education Safeguarding Service before deciding next steps.
-They may also seek advice or guidance from a social worker at the Enfield's MASH Team who are the first point of contact for Integrated Children's Services (ICS).
+The DSL may seek advice or guidance from the safeguarding professional line on 0203 855 6241 or a social worker at the Enfield's Safeguarding Team service (MASH) who are the first point of contact for Integrated Children's Services (ICS) on 0208 379 5555.
+Alternatively, the school may seek advice from Samantha Hill, Senior School Advisor for Safeguarding and Inclusion Samantha.Hill@enfield.gov.uk.